 Marketing and Promotion

-In our last survey, 95% of online instructors indicated that marketing and promotions was one of their biggest challenges.
-What we found this year was perhaps the reason why: 80% of our respondents spend less than 2 hours a week promoting and marketing their course.
+In our last survey, 95% of online instructors indicated that marketing and promotions were one of their biggest challenges.
+What we found this year was the reason why: 80% of our respondents spend less than 2 hours a week promoting and marketing their course.

 Instructors who are doing some marketing/promotion primarily use Google, followed by Facebook, and Youtube.

 We’ve posed the question in one of our blogs, should you outsource course development?
 So, we were curious if any Udemy instructors do this.
 We found that about 30% do outsource some aspect of their course business.